OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

         mean(univData)
         var(univData)

 The first line is a comment (starting with a #).
 We set a seed for the simulation so that we generate the same data each time and get a reproducible answer.
 We then create a variable **x** for 1000 subjects, with a mean of 0 and a variance of 1, using R's normal distribution function ``rnorm``.
-We read the data in as a matrix into an object ``univData`` and give the variable a name *"X"* using the ``dimnames`` command.
+We read the data in as a matrix into an object *univData* and give the variable a name *"X"* using the ``dimnames`` command.
 We can easily produce some descriptive statistics in R using built-in functions ``summary``, ``mean`` and ``var``, just to make sure the data look like what we expect.
 The output generated looks like this:

     .. code-block:: r

          summary(univData)
-                V1
+                X
          Min.   :-3.32078
          1st Qu.:-0.64970
          Median : 0.03690